Transnational repression: Russia

 As of 2024, Russia has focused its repression on anti-war and other political activists as well as journalists; it ranks among the most active perpetrators of transnational repression in the world.
 Russia has a history of transnational repression that was documented in the Tsarist regimes.

 Saudi Arabia

 A report by Mohamed Soltan's nonprofit Freedom Initiative stated that, like Egypt, Saudi Arabia has become "... more innovative and emboldened" in carrying out acts of transnational repression.
 As of 2024, The Guardian reported Saudi Arabia as one of the major perpetrators of transnational repression in the world.

+Taiwan

+In July 2026, Taiwan's Ministry of Justice Investigation Bureau announced that it would prosecute two executives for local firm Abigail executive’s Li Hualun and Chen Mengsen after searches at the company's offices.
+Investigators said they gave messaging accounts to a China-linked hacking group, breaking Taiwan's data protection laws.
+The group allegedly used the accounts to pretend to work for the International Consortium of Investigative Journalists to target Taiwanese officials, scholars, NGO workers, and Uyghur, Tibetan, Hong Kong, and Taiwanese activists.

 Turkey

 In June 2023, the Parliamentary Assembly of the Council of Europe stated that Turkey's failure to ratify Sweden's NATO membership bid is part of its campaign of transnational repression.
 It called upon Turkey to end its intimidation of exiled journalist Bülent Keneş and to both recognise and respect the Swedish Supreme Court's decision not to extradite him.